Oh, how a year can change things.

 From there, long story short, I spent months finishing the manuscript, sending it out, and really not expecting anything to come of it.
 I thought my creepy story would have one reader--my husband.

-Until this summer when I signed that contract with a publisher beyond my wildest dreams.
+Until the summer when I signed that contract with a publisher beyond my wildest dreams.
 I'll never forget how my jaw literally fell and my heart started pounding when I got the news.
-That creepy story I wrote in moments of loneliness will soon be finding itself on shelves with a big publisher.
+That creepy story I wrote in moments of loneliness found itself on shelves with a big publisher.
 It is beyond my biggest dreams.

-On Monday, the cover will be revealed for the story that I was just starting to write last year at this time.
+In 2019, this book that I didn't even know if I could write became a USA Today Bestseller.
+Saying those words still shocks me.
 Tonight, I find myself sitting and staring at the cover, thinking about the journey it took to get here.
 It was a long, winding road of loneliness, self-doubt, and fear.
 But it was also a road that brought me to the realization that sometimes when we free ourselves from the constraints we put on ourselves, we find our best selves.

 Thank you for following me on this journey.
 Thank you for taking time to believe in a small-town girl with a really big dream.
 I can never fully express how grateful I am and what it means to me.